 Recording at Starsound Studios means the best quality possible.
 What is the first step towards an excellent sounding record?
 It is an excellent initial Multi-Track Recording.
 The recording requires five ingredients.
 The first is a proper microphone placement.
 It makes sure there is no bleed between instruments.
 It also ensures that your instrument sounds the way it does in the room on the recording.
 The second ingredient is a solid pre-amplifier selection.
 The right preamp can make all the difference between a good and great sound.

 The third is an excellent analog to digital converter.
 It is a simple concept to grasp.
-Excellent converter equals a great sound.
+Good converter equals a great sound.
 An average converter produces a mediocre sound.
 A fourth component is an acoustically treated room.
 The room should be the very first place you spend your money without a doubt.
 Next, is a pair of great speakers.
-Speakers in tandem within a treated room con not be beaten.
+Speakers in tandem within a treated room can not be beaten.
 Finally, an experienced engineer gives you the final ingredient.
 When you think about it, why does one studio have a better sound over another one?
 Every studio has high-end gear.
 The engineer makes the difference.

 Starsound Studios uses high definition audio converters.
 It also uses pristine microphone pre-amps with an analog equalizer and compressor on every channel.
 Together they form a modern version of an analog console.
 We capture excellent sound using these digital and analog pieces of gear.
-Also, we have a selection of plug-ins and analog outboard gear as well.
+Also, we have a wide selection of plug-ins and analog outboard gear as well.

-Solo artists track their final vocals on our studio microphone.
+Singers and solo artists track their final vocals on our studio microphones.
 Vocalists are getting aggressive radio sound.
 It is due to our many vocal pre-amplifier choices.
 Our acoustically treated vocal booth is a vital cog in the vocal sound.
-A recording engineer can achieve the perfect take by addressing the listening environment.
-Also, the many pre-amp options help the engineer select the right vocal sound.
+A recording engineer can achieve the perfect take by addressing the performance environment.

 Our Studio Is The Best Choice